francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 The `jti` claim may also be used to prevent the token from being replayed.

-### Public key authentication using HTTP Signature authentication
+### Public key authentication using HTTP Concealed authentication

-Public key authentication can also be performed using the HTTP Signature Authentication scheme {{HTTP-SIGNATURE}}.
+Public key authentication can also be performed using the HTTP Concealed Authentication scheme {{HTTP-CONCEALED}}.
 The `<k>` parameter designates the key ID of the public key used by the authentication process.

 ~~~~